 Dementia causes progressive cognitive decline that affects a person’s ability to reason, make decisions, perform everyday tasks, and sometimes their mood and personality.
-Those with this condition often experience Increased anxiety and stress which can be improved through music therapy.
-Additionally, this treatment approach encourages brain development in areas damaged by dementia.
+Those with this condition often experience increased anxiety and stress, which can be improved through music therapy.
+Additionally, music therapy encourages brain development in areas damaged by dementia.

 What Is Dementia?

-Dementia is not a specific disease or disorder, rather an umbrella term for memory loss and other cognitive deficits that are severe enough to impact daily functioning.
+Dementia is an umbrella term for memory loss and other cognitive deficits that are severe enough to impact daily functioning.
 Overtime, the condition results in impaired memory, thinking, and decision-making skills.
 Dementia is caused by abnormal brain changes which can also greatly affect one’s relationships, behaviors, and feelings.

 What Is Music Therapy?